hamidghaedi/scRNA_seq-analysis/README.md

 **cluster 6**

-Basal like: This name emphasizes the presence of markers like ZEB1, TCF4, and KLF2, which have been associated with basal-like features in various epithelial tissues.
+Basal-like: This name emphasizes the presence of markers like ZEB1, TCF4, and KLF2, which have been associated with basal-like features in various epithelial tissues.
 It suggests that the cluster may represent cells with a basal-like differentiation program.

 ```r
 # Rename all identities